 Step #4: Make sure side slope isn't causing the issue.

 Most roads are intentionally built with side slope to allow water to run away from the center of the street and toward the drains.
-While drainage is important, it creates a hassle for anyone in wheelchairs and GRIT Freedom Chairs.
+This is great for drainage but not so great for adaptive equipment!
 Ride your GRIT Freedom Chair in both directions on the same side of the street (making sure there is no traffic!) and then over grass.
 This will help determine if side slope could be part of the problem.

 Why is there a popping sound when I push the levers?